This is a Controlled Document

 Risks identified through the Risk Identification phase are formally tracked via an internal risk register.
 Given the nature of the sensitivity of this information in aggregate, the risk register is not made public, and is not distributed externally.
 However, a publicly viewable GitLab Risk Register Template is available here for those interested in getting some more insight into the type of information tracked in GitLab's risk register.
 StORM related risk activities are centralized within GitLab's GRC tool, ZenGRC.
 Additional information on the various risk related activities carried out of ZenGRC can be found on the ZenGRC Activities handbook page.

-There may be times that risks are identified outside of the annual StORM process - such as risks that arise from a security incident, risk identified through regular day-to-day business operations, etc. All security operational risks identified ad-hoc are discussed with the Security Risk Team, an inherent risk score is assigned, and a quantitative analysis done to determine if it should be escalated to the risk register.
+There may be times that risks are identified outside of the annual StORM process - such as risks that arise from a security incident, risk identified through regular day-to-day business operations, etc. All security operational risks identified ad-hoc are discussed with the Security Risk Team, an inherent risk score is assigned, and a qualitative analysis done to determine if it should be escalated to the risk register.

 To assess newly acquired/developed systems that enable security controls OR are/may be in scope for compliance programs for potential inclusion into our GitLab Control Framework (GCF) and compliance programs (e.g., Security Compliance Program and SOX Program).

 Our goal is to identify systems that enable security controls (e.g., access management system) OR systems that are (or may be) subject to regulatory (e.g., SOX) or compliance requirements (SOC2) as early as possible via our Third Party Risk Management (TPRM) Program.
 As we engage with third parties for new systems, we assess the use of the system and whether or not it meets the criteria described above.
 Existing systems can also be ingested into the Security Compliance Intake process.
-Examples of these could include systems whose funcionality has expanded to support security controls or instances where our understanding of a security control has improved resulting in the identification of a previously uncredited supporting system.
+Examples of these could include systems whose functionality has expanded to support security controls or instances where our understanding of a security control has improved resulting in the identification of a previously uncredited supporting system.

 If the system meets the criteria, we open up a new Security Compliance Intake Issue.